 The Eastern Arc Mentoring Scheme

 Eastern Arc offers us the chance to go beyond the limits of our own university and work creatively with colleagues across the consortium.
-In 2023/24 programme we opened up the scheme to include professional services colleagues and technicians.
-The deadline for the scheme was 30 September 2023, but will open again at the end of the summer 2024.
+The programme is open to all academic, professional service and technical staff at the four EARC universities (UEA, Essex, Kent, Sussex).
+The deadline to take part is 30 September 2024.

 What is mentoring?